Skip to content

 Apt (30 minutes by car), Alpes-de-Haute-Provence

 Clos du Tuilier is a restored Provençal hamlet on 2 hectares in the Luberon Natural Park, where the pool sits within a property designed around flat, open areas between separate stone buildings.
 The hamlet format means the pool is one node in a network of outdoor spaces, with natural pathways connecting it to ceremony areas, dining zones, and accommodation buildings.
-For celebrations of over 200 guests, this distributed layout prevents the pool area from feeling overcrowded by giving guests multiple outdoor destinations.
+For a celebration of up to 200 guests, this distributed layout prevents the pool area from feeling overcrowded by giving guests multiple outdoor destinations.

 The no-curfew policy and pet-friendly approach create a relaxed poolside atmosphere that extends well past conventional hours.
 Mid-range pricing, LGBTQ-friendly policy, and wheelchair accessibility make this one of the most inclusive pool venues in Provence.
 Free choice of external caterers means couples can design poolside service to suit their vision, from simple rosé and charcuterie stations to fully catered poolside lunches with Mediterranean traiteurs.